 Must be on top of entire application packet.
-No cover letters, please!
+NO cover letters, please!

-To ensure consideration for FY20 Community Preservation Act funding, please submit this no later than Friday, March 27, 2020.
+To ensure consideration for FY23 Community Preservation Act funding, please submit this no later than Friday, March 22, 2024.

 Prior to submitting this funding application, applicants should first submit a Determination of Eligibility application and receive a Letter of Eligibility from the Community Preservation Committee.
 Please read all materials carefully.
 Omitted information may result in delays or application rejection.
+Awarded funds will not be available before 7/1/24.